Spartanburg Community College

 SCC accepts cash, first-party personal checks, e-checks, credit and debit cards for payment.
 A $15 convenience fee will be added per transaction for tuition payments made by credit or debit card.
 A payment plan is also available (view detailed information about the payment plan).

 Due care should be used in choosing your method of payment.
-All refunds processed from start of term through October 14, 2013 due to schedule changes will be remitted based upon the source of funds used for payment.
-All refunds processed after October 14, 2013 (when Financial Aid transmits) will be in the form of a check made payable to the student, regardless of source of funds.
+All refunds processed from start of term through mid-Octobe due to schedule changes will be remitted based upon the source of funds used for payment.
+All refunds processed after this time (when Financial Aid transmits) will be in the form of a check made payable to the student, regardless of source of funds.

 No paper bill will be mailed.
 All payments must be posted by the day/time of scheduled deletions to protect your schedule from deletion.

 You can verify your anticipated financial aid balance and account balance online through MySCC Portal's "View Account and Make Payments" feature (see instructions above).